 A word of caution; A disadvantage to implementing far expires headers is the fact that if a resource is set to expire too far into the future and you want to make updates to the site (whether planned or not), your visitors will not see the changes until the header expires in their browser.

 Use CDN Hosting (Content Delivery Network)

 A CDN is a network of servers spread our over a large geographical area.
-The advantage of a CDN is each server has a copy of your webite, and the website closest to the user will display your site.
+The advantage of a CDN is each server has a copy of your website, and the website server facility that is closest to the user will display your site.
 By minimizing the distance from user-to-server, the load time is also reduced.